LadyNaggaga/docs-1/docs/csharp/getting-started/interactive-lessons/hello-world.md

 }
 ```

-You see more curly braces and similar keywords.
-The C# language
-uses similar structure so that as you learn the language, you'll
-learn symbols and concepts that make it easier to learn more of the language.

 A *class* is defined using the `class` keyword, followed by the name.
 Preceding
 the `class` keyword is the `public` keyword, an *access modifier* that says this